dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 ## Step 4: Set Campaign Qualification Rules and Activate Campaign

-Configure the <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/edit-qualification-rules-in-a-smart-campaign" target="_blank">**qualification rules**</a> to control how often a lead can run through the Smart Campaign.
+Configure the <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/edit-qualification-rules-in-a-smart-campaign" target="_blank">**qualification rules**</a> to control how often a Person can run through the Smart Campaign.

 Once configured, click **Activate** in the Smart Campaign to activate the Smart Campaign and able to receive API requests.